haojinIntel/streaming_benchmark/README.md

 mvn clean package
 ```
 ## Prerequisites
-You should have Apache Kafka, Apache zookeeper, Apache Spark and Blink installed in your cluster.
+You should have Apache Kafka, Apache zookeeper, Apache Spark and Flink-1.9 installed in your cluster.

 ## Setup
 1. Clone the project into your master.